jsueprez/Inheritance/README.md

 | Private members   | Not Inherited     |   Not Inherited    |    Not Inherited     |
 | Protected members | Protected✅        |      Private⛔️      |      Protected✅      |
 | Public members    | Public✅           |      Private⛔️      |      Protected✅      |

-* Public Visibility Mode ``` public ```: Public members of the base class becomes Public members of the derived class
-* Private Visibility Mode ```private ```: Public members of the base class become private members of the derived class
-* Private members are never inherited
+NOTE: ✅ Can be accessed in the derived class
+      ⛔️ Can NOT be accessed in the derived class

 ### CONSTRUCTORS & DESTRUCTOR
 * If the base class constructor does not have any arguments, there is no need for any constructor in the derived class
 * If there are one or more arguments in the base class constructor, derived class need to pass argument to the base class constructor